callison-burch/callison-burch.github.io/language-to-avrae.md

 # Artifical Intelligence for Avrae

 The University of Pennsylvania is collaborating with Fandom to create an Artifical Intelligence (AI) module that will translate language onto Avrae commands.
 The project will attempt to improve the usability of Avrae.
-The sceintific goal of the project is to improve AI's ability to understand language.
+The scientific goal of the project is to improve AI's ability to understand language.

 ## What is the goal of this study?